 Plan Ahead, before heading out to an online jewelry store you have some choices to make.
-Does she prefer modern diamond engagement rings or traditional.
+Does she prefer modern diamond engagement rings or traditional ones?
 What metals, white gold, yellow gold, or platinum, perhaps she likes smaller diamonds instead of one large diamond.

 Engagement Ring Shopping Together

 Engagement ring shopping with a girlfriend is nothing new and it’s easier if you involve her in the decision.
 It’s perfectly normal to shop together for a ring.

 Relationship statistics show that more than half of men surprise their loved ones with a diamond engagement ring during their proposal.
 This means that the majority of men have no idea if the size, cut, shape or cost is important to them.
 By bringing her along, you will be certain that she will get the engagement ring she wants.

 If you decide to surprise her, try finding out what she likes by taking a cue from the style of jewelry that she already owns, or from friends and family.